ronanquillevere/GWT-Multi-Activities/README.md

 ### Activities and Places

-Just a quick diagram to remind you the major responsibilities when go to a new place (called NewPlace in the diagram).
+Just a quick diagram to remind you the major responsibilities when you go to a new place (called NewPlace in the diagram).
 ![placediagram](http://2.bp.blogspot.com/-xDBUCS1gL0E/Ufsj7w8avPI/AAAAAAAAKcQ/K5I0ka1zttQ/s1600/SimpleActivityPlaceDiagram.png)

 ### Place